Feuerhamster/wattpad-downloader/readme.md

 ## Prerequisites and information
 **This is a server software and NOT a simple app!**
-It means that this software is meant to be installed on a server and then hooked into a network (for example, the Internet) so that other people can access the website through a browser.
+It means that this software is meant to be installed on a server by a system administrator and then hooked into a network (for example, the Internet) so that other people can access the website through a browser.
 The Wattpad Downloader is not a program or an app that everyone downloads individually and then simply executes.

 However, you can install it for local use on a PC with Windows, Mac or Linux.